Palace: Prince Philip, 98, admitted to a London hospital

 LONDON (AP) — Prince Philip, husband of Queen Elizabeth II, has been admitted to a London hospital “as a precautionary measure,” Buckingham Palace said Friday.

-The palace said in a statement the 98-year-old Philip was admitted to the King Edward VII hospital for observation and treatment of a pre-existing condition.
+The palace said the 98-year-old Philip was admitted to the King Edward VII hospital for observation and treatment of a pre-existing condition.

+“The admission is a precautionary measure, on the advice of His Royal Highness’ Doctor,” the palace said in a statement.

-He had been at the royal family’s Sandringham estate in eastern England, where the queen and her family usually spend Christmas.
+Philip had been at the royal family’s Sandringham estate in eastern England, where the queen and her family usually spend Christmas.
 The 93-year-old queen traveled to Sandringham from London on Friday morning after attending the State Opening of Parliament in London on Thursday.

 The palace said Philip didn’t travel by ambulance and it wasn’t an emergency admission.
-The duke is expected to be in hospital for a few days.
+He is expected to be in hospital for a few days.

 Philip, also known as the Duke of Edinburgh, married Elizabeth in 1947 and is the longest-serving consort in British history.

+Philip enjoyed robust health well into old age, but has had a number of health issues in recent years.
 He stopped attending public engagements in 2017.

+In 2011, he was rushed to a hospital by helicopter from Sandringham after suffering chest pains and treated for a blocked coronary artery.

+In 2017 he spent two nights in the King Edward VII hospital and was hospitalized for 10 days in 2018 for a hip replacement.